 My work has been influenced by my memories from Iran and my experience of the suppression caused by the Islamic Government which came to power after the revolution, eight years of war with Iraq and women’s lack of freedom.
 I extensively research these subjects through documentary footage, articles, and pictures.

-The battle and tension between our beliefs and secret doubts has formed the main concept of my practice.
-By interweaving my personal history of culture, religion and politics I portray fragility and threat in order to create a feeling of fear and a sense of foreboding in the viewer.
+The battle and tension created between our beliefs and secret doubts have formed the main concept of my practice.
+I look beyond boundaries created by cultural, religious and political suppression in order to create my own language of temporality in my Installation and performance art practice.

 By imbedding cultural or religious symbols in my work I try to communicate a hidden message to the viewer and to overwhelm them with a sense of entrapment by taking them to the edge of their tolerance facing implied violence or death.

 There is a presence of an action in my work, something is about to happen or has just happened.
 This could create the anxiety of the unknown in the audience, something I have been carrying with me most of my life, perhaps as a result of spending my child and young adulthood years in a fear of the air raids or being warned or arrested by the moral police.